Minh111104/Quizzler-app/README.md

 - `data.py`: Contains the `question_data` list, which holds the questions and answers.
 - `quiz_brain.py`: Manages the quiz logic, question progression, and score tracking.
 - `ui.py`: Handles the graphical interface using Tkinter.

+## License

+This project is created for eductional purpose.